-You can use Microsoft[®] Internet Explorer[®] (IE) 7.x and higher (on Windows[®] operating systems only) or Mozilla[®] Firefox[®] 3.0.6 or higher (on all operating systems) to access the Rack PDU through its Web interface.
-Other commonly available browsers may work but have not been fully tested by APC.
+You can use the latest version of Microsoft Internet Explorer[®] (IE) or Edge[®], Google Chrome[®], Apple Safari[®], or Mozilla Firefox[®] to access the Rack PDU through its Web UI.
+Other commonly available browsers and versions may work but have not been fully tested.

 The Rack PDU cannot work with a proxy server.
-Before you can use a Web browser to access the Web interface of the Rack PDU, you must do one of the following:
+Before you can use a Web browser to access the Web UI of the Rack PDU, you must do one of the following:

-- Configure the Web browser to disable the use of a proxy server for the Rack PDU. - Configure the proxy server so that it does not proxy the specific IP address of the Rack PDU.
+- · Configure the Web browser to disable the use of a proxy server for the Rack PDU. - Configure the proxy server so that it does not proxy the specific IP address of the Rack PDU.

-Log On to the Web Interface
+Log On to the Web User Interface